-1. The Regulatory element of the Fort Worth District responsible for authorizing permits under Section 404 and Section 10 shall be involved in the Section 408 permission process.
+1. The Regulatory Division element of the Fort Worth District responsible for authorizing permits under Section 404 and Section 10 shall be involved in the NEPA evaluation process and ultimate Fort Worth District 408 permission or other authorization.

-- 2. Adverse impacts to waters of the U.S., including wetlands, shall be avoided and minimized to the extent practicable through the use of on-site alternatives that have less adverse impact on the aquatic environment. - 3.
-Appropriate and practicable compensatory mitigation shall be required for unavoidable adverse impacts to waters of the U.S. as defined in 33 CFR Part 332 Compensatory Mitigation for Losses of Aquatic Resources; Final Rule: Federal Register, Vol. 73, No. 70, Thursday, April 10, 2008.
+2. Adverse impacts to waters of the U.S., including wetlands, shall be avoided and minimized to the extent practicable through the use of on-site alternatives that have less adverse impact on the aquatic environment.

+3. Appropriate and practicable compensatory mitigation shall be required for unavoidable adverse impacts to waters of the U.S. as defined in 33 CFR Part 332 Compensatory Mitigation for Losses of Aquatic Resources; Final Rule: Federal Register, Vol. 73, No. 70, Thursday, April 10, 2008 and subsequent revisions.